The process of conducting academic research requires following specific steps throughout the research project.

 Implications or suggestions for further research

-Highlight Gaps: Look for areas where little research has been done or where conflicting findings exist.
+Highlight Gaps: The research areas that show little investigation or present conflicting evidence represent your first exploration targets.
 These gaps will help justify your research.

-Begin by putting your ideas into words without worrying too much about perfection.
-Focus on developing your arguments and supporting them with evidence.
+Begin crafting your research paper's first draft by putting your ideas into written words without worrying about achieving perfection.

 Write the Introduction